-According to the assessment, the customer's solidity smart contract is well-secured.
+According to the assessment, the customer's solidity smart contract is now Well-Secured.

 Automated checks are with smartDec, Mythril, Slither and remix IDE.
-All issues were performed by our team, which included the analysis of code functionality, manual audit found during automated analysis were manually reviewed and applicable vulnerabilities are presented in the audit overview section.
+All issues were performed by our team, which included the analysis of code functionality, the manual audit found during automated analysis were manually reviewed and applicable vulnerabilities are presented in the audit overview section.
 The general overview is presented in the AS-IS section and all issues found are located in the audit overview section.